-The Company and our franchisees sell gift cards that are redeemable for product in our stores.
+The Company and our franchisees sell gift cards that are redeemable for product in ourstores.
 The Company manages the gift card program, and therefore collects all funds from the activation of gift cards and reimburses franchisees for the redemption of gift cards in their stores.
 A liability for unredeemed gift cards is included in accounts payable and accrued liabilities in the balance sheets.

 There are no expiration dates on our gift cards, and we do not charge any service fees.
 While our franchisees continue to honor all gift cards presented for payment, we may determine the likelihood of redemption to be remote for certain cards due to long periods of inactivity.
 The Company is in the process of accumulating sufficient historical redemption patterns to calculate breakage estimates related to unredeemed gift cards.
 This breakage rate is based on a percentage of sales when the likelihood of the redemption of the gift card becomes remote.
-Gift card breakage will be recognized over the same performance period, and in the same proportion, that the Company's data has demonstrated that gift cards are redeemed.
-As the Company is in the process of accumulating sufficient historical redemption patterns to calculate breakage estimates, the Company did not recognize gift card breakage during the year ended February 28 or 29, 2016 or 2015.
-Accrued gift card liability was \$2,835,943 and \$2,571,525 at February 28 or 29, 2016 and 2015, respectively, and is included in accounts payable and accrued liabilities.
+When the Company has sufficient historical redemption patterns to calculate breakage estimates related to urredeemed gift cards.
+This breakage rate is based on a percentage of sales when the likelihood of the redemption of the gift card becomes remote.
+When the Company has sufficient historical redemption patterns to calculate breakage estimates, the gift card breakage will be recognized over the same performance period, and in the same proportion, that the Company's data has demonstrated that gift cards are redeemed.
+As the Company is in the process of accumulating sufficient historical redemption patterns to calculate breakage estimates, the Company did not recognize gift card breakage during the year ended February 28 or 29, 2017 or 2016.
+Accrued gift card liability was \$2,921,585 and \$2,835,943 at February 28 or 29, 2017 and 2016, respectively.